-- Respiratory equipment may be required in area where health hazards exist due to accumulation of dust, fumes, mists or vapours.
+- Respiratory equipment may be required in area where health hazards exist due to the accumulation of dust, fumes, mists or vapors.

-- Safety harness and lifelines must be used when working above 1.8 meter.
+- Safety harness and lifelines must be used when working above 1.8 meters.

 - Wear gloves when handling objects or substances which could cut, tear, or burn the hands.